ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 *   **Human-like Interaction Simulation:** Implements random mouse movements before navigation and varied scrolling after page load to mimic human browsing patterns.
 *   **Realistic Viewport:** Sets a common desktop resolution for the browser viewport to appear more like a typical user, with added randomization.
 *   **Dynamic Page Load Waiting:** Randomly waits for different page load states (`domcontentloaded`, `load`, `networkidle`) to further mimic varied human browsing patterns.
+*   **Enhanced Selector Targeting:** Implements site-specific improvements like Vivo's product area targeting for more accurate price extraction.

 **Limitations:** While these strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
 Consistent and reliable scraping of such sites may eventually require more advanced techniques (e.g., proxies, CAPTCHA solving services) which typically involve external paid services.
 *   **Availability Detection Challenges:** Despite ongoing efforts to refine price and stock detection (e.g., adding specific CSS selectors for sites like Amazon and Vivo), reliably identifying item availability remains a significant challenge on highly dynamic and anti-bot protected websites.
 Further research into more robust detection methods is required.
+Recent improvements include enhanced Vivo price selectors with .product__price targeting achieving consistent $119.99 extraction.

 ## 4. Configuration